-It's no secret that the flu has been particularly awful this year.
-Children are especially vulnerable to getting sick (schools are actually shutting down to try to combat the outbreak), and when they do come down with something awful, it's heartbreaking as a parent to watch them suffer.
+It's no secret that the flu has been particularly awful recently.
+Children are especially vulnerable to getting sick (last year, schools actually shut down to try to combat the outbreak), and when they do come down with something awful, it's heartbreaking as a parent to watch them suffer.
 If your child does get sick, you might feel relieved to think they could soon be out of the woods, but unfortunately, the flu can strike more than once in the same season, warned Dr. Ian Tong, chief medical officer at Doctor on Demand.
 "A child could be infected by both influenza A and influenza B in the same year."

 Dealing with the flu for a second time is no different, or more dangerous, than the first.
 Washing your hands frequently, getting plenty of rest, and drinking liquids are all ways to combat the flu.
 Dr. Tong urges patients to also take preventative measures to ensure that others don't get sick.
 "Wash your hands, cover your mouth or your child's mouth when he or she coughs, and isolate that person from other family members if possible, especially those who have weaker immune systems," he advised.

 Additionally, Dr. Tong urged people to speak to a doctor as soon as symptoms arise, saying, "The treatment window for the flu is usually within the first 48 hours of the onset of symptoms, and the only proven treatment that helps requires a doctor's prescription — so it's important to act fast."